 PRA and OMB Clearance Capabilities

-Consumer Information and Insurance Oversight Project: ARDX worked with CMS’ Center for Consumer Information and Insurance Oversight (CCIIO) to develop several streamlined Office of Management and Budget (OMB) Clearance Packages for evaluations of stakeholder trainings related to the Health Insurance Marketplace and Market Stabilization Programs.
+Consumer Information and Insurance Oversight Project: ARDX worked with the Center for Medicare & Medicaid Services’ (CMS) Center for Consumer Information and Insurance Oversight (CCIIO) to develop several streamlined Office of Management and Budget (OMB) Clearance Packages for evaluations of stakeholder trainings related to the Health Insurance Marketplace and Market Stabilization Programs.
 In addition, ARDX supported CCIIO by developing an OMB Package for “Generic Clearance for Evaluation of Stakeholder Training” in preparation for future training evaluations, customer satisfaction surveys and focus groups related to Health Insurance Marketplace and Market Stabilization Programs.

 U.S. Department of the Treasury Project: For the U.S. Department of the Treasury’s Community Development Financial Institutions Fund (the CDFI Fund), ARDX developed a full OMB Clearance Package for a one-time population-based stakeholder survey.
 The online survey was one component of a study conducted to provide a baseline analysis and gather feedback regarding one of five main programs administered by the CDFI Fund to promote access to capital and to stimulate economic growth in distressed communities—the Bank Enterprise Award (BEA) Program.